gorillalabs/bauhaus/README.md

 # Bauhaus

-Bauhaus is an opinionated set of foundational modules to optimize DevOps experience with Clojure-based services.
+Bauhaus is an [opinionated](docs/design-choices.md) set of foundational modules to optimize DevOps experience with Clojure-based services.

 ## Overall design

-We explain our goals and design choices in the [Design Choices](docs/design-choices.md) document.

 Bauhaus is a set of modules that are designed to be used together.
 The modules are designed to be used with [Integrant](https://github.com/weavejester/integrant),